How to Create an eBook From Scratch in 2019

 Guys, doing this will save you…So.
 Much.
 Time.

-All of your logos, brand colors, and fonts will be stored so when you’re creating eBooks, it will literally cut hours off the production time.
+All of your logos, brand colors, and brand fonts will be stored so when you’re creating eBooks, it will literally cut hours off the production time.

 Pick Your Template